Higher education - Postgraduate

 Graduate certificate/diploma: These qualifications are generally designed for specific vocational purposes — either the broadening of skills and knowledge already gained in an undergraduate program or the development of vocational skills and knowledge in a new professional area.
 The typical requirement is six months to a year of full-time study for the graduate certificate and one to two years of full-time study for the graduate diploma.
 Entry usually requires a bachelor degree or advanced diploma.

 Masters degree: Masters degrees provide a mastery or high-order overview of a field of study or area of professional practice.
-They typically involve one or two years of study.
+They typically involve one to two years of full-time study.
 The masters degree may be offered in three formats:

-- Research masters: These are at least two-thirds research and include a substantial thesis, which is often externally assessed.
-Entry normally requires a bachelor degree (honours) or masters preliminary year, a research-based graduate diploma or equivalent research experience.
+Masters degree (research): These are at least two-thirds research and include a substantial thesis or research project, which is often externally assessed.
+Entry normally requires a bachelor degree (honours) or masters preliminary year.

-- Professional masters: These may consist of a work-based project.
+- Masters degree (extended): These may consist of a work-based project.
 Entry requires a relevant qualification and professional experience, or extensive relevant professional experience.

 Doctoral degree: Doctoral degrees recognise a considerable original contribution to a given field in the form of new knowledge or the adaptation, application and interpretation of existing knowledge.
+They are usually completed over three or four years of full-time study.
 The doctoral degree may be offered in two formats:

-- Research doctorate (PhD): These consists mainly of supervised research.
-Entry requires a research or part-research masters degree or a bachelor degree (honours).
+Research doctorate (PhD): These consist mainly of supervised research resulting in the completion of a thesis.
+Entry requires a masters degree by research or a bachelor degree (honours).

-- Professional doctorate: These combine coursework and research for professionals wishing to advance their knowledge in their field without the research committment of a PhD.
-Entry typically requires a combined research and coursework masters degree or a bachelor degree (honours).
-In addition, considerable professional practice experience is required either before or during the course.
+- Professional doctorate: These combine coursework and research for professionals wanting to advance their knowledge in their field without the research commitment of a PhD.
+Entry typically requires a masters degree by research or a bachelor degree (honours).
+In addition, considerable professional experience is required either before or during the course.

-These figures were sourced from the Australian Government’s Study in Australia website in 2012.
+These figures were sourced from the Australian Government’s Study in Australia website in 2013.
 Please note that fees vary widely and should always be sourced from the relevant institution.
+Some courses, such as medicine and veterinary science, may attract higher costs.